opensearch-project/documentation-website/_security-plugin/access-control/multi-tenancy.md

 Setting | Description
 :--- | :---
-`opensearch.requestHeadersWhitelist` | OpenSearch Dashboards requires that you whitelist all HTTP headers that it passes to OpenSearch.
+`opensearch.requestHeadersallowlist` | OpenSearch Dashboards requires that you allowlist all HTTP headers that it passes to OpenSearch.
 Multi-tenancy uses a specific header, `securitytenant`, that must be present with the standard `Authorization` header.
-If the `securitytenant` header is not whitelisted, OpenSearch Dashboards starts with a red status.
+If the `securitytenant` header is not allowlisted, OpenSearch Dashboards starts with a red status.
 `opensearch_security.multitenancy.enabled` | Enables or disables multi-tenancy in OpenSearch Dashboards.
 Default is true.
 `opensearch_security.multitenancy.tenants.enable_global` | Enables or disables the global tenant.
 Default is true.
 `opensearch_security.multitenancy.tenants.enable_private` | Enables or disables the private tenant.
 Default is true.